maram-bakini/Call_Assistant/README.md

 # **Customer Service Call Evaluation and Summarization System**

 This project implements an AI-powered solution that processes customer service (CSR) call transcripts and generates a summary, key takeaways, follow-up actions, and evaluates the CSR's performance based on multiple criteria.
-The solution is capable of processing both JSON and audio call files, leveraging advanced natural language processing (NLP) and generative AI models to analyze and evaluate the call content.
+The solution is capable of processing both JSON and audio call files generative AI models to analyze and evaluate the call content.

 ## **Table of Contents**
 1. [Overview](#overview)